-

 - How are CVCs and robotics start-ups leveraging venture clienting to accelerate deployment and demonstrate commercial viability?

-- What does this evolving collaboration model mean for the future of mechanisation, automation, and scalability in agriculture?
+- What does this evolving collaboration model mean for the future of mechanisation, automation, and precision farming in agriculture?

 -